 7. Check your bottom bracket.

 Bottom brackets can have a lifespan of less than a year if you ride regularly.
 Check your bottom bracket bearings by holding the crank arm and pushing and pulling in a side to side motion.
-If there is any play and you feel a wiggle, either it needs adjustment, or replacing.
-Don’t ignore the clicks, a frozen bottom bracket can result in a long walk.
+Also grab the end of a crank and rock it back and forth.
+If there is any play and you feel a wiggle or any noise, it either needs to be adjusted or replaced.
+Don’t ignore the clicks.
+A frozen bottom bracket can result in a long walk.
 Believe me, it’s happened.

 8. Tighten bolts.